zcorleissen/documentation/source/mongo_settings.rst

 .. image:: images/newrelic.png

-This enables or disables the NewRelic intergration, sending statistics around this OR instance to your NewRelic dashboard.
+This enables or disables the NewRelic integration, sending statistics around this OR instance to your NewRelic dashboard.
 It requires you have entered a valid NewRelic license key.

 Amazon ACL Sync
 ~~~~~~~~~~~~~~~